 The first circumstance is when NAESB recommends that an ACA-issued certificate to be revoked.

-The second circumstance is when the ACA is notified or becomes aware that the private key of a certificate has been compromised.
+The second circumstance is when the ACA reasonably suspects, is notified, or becomes aware that the private key of a certificate has been compromised.

-The third circumstance is when the ACA becomes aware of an emergency which, if the certificate is not revoked, may affect the reliable operation, sale, and/or distribution of wholesale electricity.
+The third circumstance is when the ACA becomes aware of an emergency which, if the certificate is not revoked, may have material commercial impact to parties operating in accordance with this standard.

-ACAs that implement certificate revocation shall, at a minimum, revoke certificates for the reason of key compromise upon receipt of an authenticated request from an appropriate entity.
+ACAs that implement certificate revocation shall, at a minimum, revoke certificates for the reason of key compromise upon receipt of an authenticated request from a party authorized by the ACA, with a certificate equal to or greater than the assurance level of the certificate being revoked, or the ACA itself.

-For Certificates that express an organizational affiliation, ACAs shall require that the organization must inform the CA of any changes in the subscriber affiliation.
-If the affiliated organization no longer authorizes the affiliation of a Subscriber, the CA shall revoke any certificates issued to that Subscriber containing the organizational affiliation.
+For Certificates that express an organizational affiliation, ACAs shall require that the organization must inform the ACA of any changes in the subscriber affiliation.
+If the affiliated organization no longer authorizes the affiliation of a Subscriber, the ACA shall revoke any certificates issued to that Subscriber containing the organizational affiliation.
 If an organization terminates its relationship with a Subordinate ACA such that it no longer provides affiliation information, the Subordinate ACA shall revoke all certificates affiliated with that organization.

 Whenever any of the above circumstances occur, the associated certificate shall be revoked and placed on the CRL.
 Revoked certificates shall be included on all new publications of the certificate status information until the certificates expire.

-Procedure for Revocation Request
+3.8.2Procedure for Revocation Request

-CAs that implement certificate revocation shall revoke certificates upon receipt of sufficient evidence of compromise or loss of the subscriber’s corresponding private key.
-A request to revoke a certificate shall identify the certificate to be revoked, explain the reason for revocation, and allow the request to be authenticated (e.g., digitally or manually signed).

-Revocation Request Grace Period
+ACAs shall revoke certificates upon receipt of a secured and authenticated request from a verified, appropriate entity or when there is sufficient evidence of compromise or loss of the subscriber’s corresponding private key.
+A request to revoke a certificate shall identify the certificate to be revoked, explain the reason for revocation and include credentials of the party deemed as the appropriate party to submit revocation reqests for the Organization identified in the digital certificate being revoked.3.8.3Revocation Request Grace Period

 The revocation request grace period is the time available to the subscriber within which the subscriber must make a revocation request after reasons for revocation have been identified.

-In the case of key compromise, ACA subscribers are required to request revocation within 1 hour.
+In the case of key compromise, an ACA should direct subscribers to request revocation within 1 hour of becoming aware of a confirmed key compromise.
+An ACA should direct ACA subscribers to request revocation after becoming aware of a suspected key compromise.

-Time Within Which CA Must Process Revocation Request
+3.8.4Time Within Which ACA Must Process Revocation Request

-The CA will revoke certificates as quickly as is practical upon receipt of a proper revocation request.
+The ACA shall revoke subscriber certificates as quickly as is practical upon receipt of a verified, proper revocation request.

-CRL Issuance Frequency
+3.8.5CRL Issuance Frequency

 For an ACA, the interval between CRLs shall not exceed 24 hours when there are no revocations during the interval.
 The following table specifies the maximum interval for CRL issuance when no revocation has occurred: